emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 #### Deprecations in Ember Data 2.18

-Two new deprecations are introduces in Ember Data 2.18:
+One new deprecation is introduced in Ember Data 2.18:

-* TODO
+* Support for "production-like" values of `EMBER_ENV` [will be removed](https://github.com/emberjs/data/pull/5239).
-* TODO
+For example, custom production names like `production-qa` should be replaced with `production`

 For more details on changes in Ember Data 2.18, please review the [Ember Data 2.18.0 release page](https://github.com/emberjs/data/releases/tag/v2.18.0).